IkeC/Milkwave/README.md

 * Font manipulation
   - Customize display of song information, preset name and notifications
   - Change and preview font face, style and size instantly
+* Settings
+  - Change internal time, FPS and frame counters to slow down or speed up some presets
+  - Quick access to configuration files
 * Customizable interface - show only what you need
 * Send common key combinations using buttons
 * Support for input devices (eg. microphones)